simopt-admin/simopt/simopt/docs/strong.rst

 Description:
 ------------
-The goal is to estimate the shape of the underlying response distribution, through function evaluations taken within a neighborhood of the incumbent solution.
+The solver estimates the shape of the underlying response distribution, through function evaluations taken within a neighborhood of the incumbent solution.
 STRONG has two stages in each iteration where a sub trust region is defined: stage I optimizes a first-order polynomial, and stage II optimizes a second-order polynomial.
-And if stage II fails to generate a good solution, we enter an inner loop where value, gradient, and Hessian of the center point are further calculated.
+If stage II fails to generate a good solution, an inner loop is initiated where value, gradient, and Hessian of the center point are further calculated.

 Modifications & Implementation: